Momentum-Team-9/momentum-team-9.github.io/code_exercises/py-guess-number.md

 Write a simple number guessing game.
 Your game should import [the `random` module](https://docs.python.org/3/library/random.html#module-random) to generate a random integer between 1 and 20.
 When the program runs, it should prompt the user for a guess and then tell them if their guess was too high, too low, or correct.

+_Hint_: There is an example of how to accept user input on the command line in Jupyter notebook `03 - Input and Output`.

 ### Step 2

 Modify your game so that it tells the user how many tries it took them to guess the right number.